4ahmns2122-VR/VRProjekt2122-dbraun/README.md

 ## Project description:

 You are trapped in an ice cave and have to assemble a pickaxe to dig your way free.
+There are sounds leading you to each puzzle.

 ## MVP:
 - Ice cave environment.